Skip to main content Skip to footer

 A Guide to Fender and Squier Jazz Bass Models

 Fender offers a wide range of Jazz Bass models, with basses suitable for every musical style and skill level.
 From beginner to advanced; rock to prog and fusion, there's sure to be a model that's calling your name.
-So, let's take a quick look at the wide variety of Squier and Fender Jazz Bass flavors available at your local Guitar Center.
+So, let's take a quick look at the wide variety of Squier and Fender Jazz Bass flavors available at your local Guitar Center so you can find the best Jazz Bass for your sound, playing style and budget.

 Squier Affinity Series Limited-Edition PJ Bass